Kdspirit/camera-coordinates/README.md

 The RGB values are used as placeholder values for the coordinates.
 They do not represent actual geographical coordinates.

- The code snippet is intended to demonstrate the process of capturing pixel data from a video frame and storing it as coordinates, but it does not perform any real-world coordinate calculations.
+ The Camera's current RGB values here is intended to demonstrate the process of capturing pixel data from a video frame and storing it as coordinates, but it does not perform any real-world coordinate calculations.
 ## Available Scripts

 In the project directory, you can run: